Why I dance…

 to prepare for and keep up with the changes

-to connect to an express energy through my physicality
+to connect to and express energy through physicality

-to have a conversation between my intuition, imagination and body awareness
+to have a conversation between my imagination, body, and the space

 to find a sense of flow